glycodynamics/Tutorial-PyMOL/README.md

 ![Surf Quality](https://github.com/glycodynamics/pymol/blob/main/images/image_surf_quality.png)

 **Specular Reflection**
 This setting changes how PyMol handles specular reflections.
-Essentially, this setting, when combined with spec_power adjusts how sharp or diffuse the reflection is, giving you shiny looking surface or duller surfaces.
+Essentially, this setting, when combined with spec_power adjusts how sharp or diffuse the reflection is, giving you shiny-looking surfaces or duller surfaces.

 ```
 get spec_refl